Frequently Asked Questions

 After the race, you will receive a letter in the mail with information on how to claim your prize.
 Legal forms are required by the gambling commission before prize winners can collect their prize.
 DO NOT CONTACT THE DONOR BUSINESS.
 Follow the directions provided in the letter you receive from the CPA firm even if you see your name posted as a winner or you know the business who donated.
-Only the person whose name is listed on the ticket are allowed to claim the prize.
+Only the person/business owner whose name is listed on the ticket are allowed to claim the prize.
 Be sure to write your information in clearly when you purchase a ticket so that you can be contacted!

 Who sponsors the Mid-Columbia Duck Race?

-The Mid Columbia Duck race is a joint venture of six local Rotary clubs.
-Premier Event Sponsors in 2020 are Toyota of Tri-Cities, Autobahn Auto Care Center, Desert Food Mart/Cougar Cafe, Farm Women - Evelyn & Nanette Walkley, and Moon Security!
+The Mid Columbia Duck race is a joint venture of five local Rotary clubs.
+Premier Event Sponsors in 2023 were Toyota of Tri-Cities, Autobahn Auto Care Center, Desert Food Mart/Cougar Cafe, Farm Women - Evelyn & Nanette Walkley, and Moon Security!
 Visit our sponsor page for more info.
 If you are interested in becoming a sponsor, please use the contact page and send us an email!
 We would love to discuss the opportunity with you.
 Another way to sponsor the duck race is as a Quackerbacker - these are people or businesses who purchase books of tickets.
 In 2024, the ticket price will be $10 so books will be available in books of 20 for $200.
 Visit our Quackerbacker Sponsor page for details and to see the wonderful quackerbacker sponsors who support us each year!

 How can I join Rotary?

 There are several Rotary Clubs in our community.
 Most meet weekly and are welcoming to guests and new members.
 To discover and visit a club near you to learn more about Rotary membership, check out the Find a Local Rotary Club page.